Consulting Professor, Information Systems Laboratory

-I work on data analytics for computing centers.
-This includes a collaboration with Yahoo.
+Work on data analytics for computing centers includes a collaboration with Yahoo.

-I collaborate with Professor Stephen Boyd in optimization-based methods for data processing; they are used in NASA aerospace applications and in electrical utilities industry.
+I work with airlines and collaborate with Professor Stephen Boyd in optimization-based methods for data processing used in NASA aerospace applications and in electrical utilities industry.
 I am an Affiliated Faculty Member of the Precourt Institute for Energy.
-A recent project in Analysis and Control of Smart Electrical Distribution Systems was a collaboration with Professor Sanjay Lall.
+A project in Analysis and Control of Smart Electrical Distribution Systems was a collaboration with Professor Sanjay Lall.

-A seminar class Industrial Internet of Things will be taught in Spring 2016, jointly with Professor Dan O'Neill.
-The new class will be an extension of the seminar Intelligent Energy Systems: Big Data taught in Spring of 2015, 2014, 2013, 2012, and 2011.
+A seminar class on Industrial Internet of Things, is taught in Spring 2016, jointly with Professor Dan O'Neill.
+The earlier seminar on Intelligent Energy Systems: Big Data was taught in Spring of 2015, 2014, 2013, 2012, and 2011.
 Past courses include Fault Diagnostics Systems in Spring 2009 as well as Control Engineering in Industry in Spring 2005 and in Winter 2003.

-My current interest is in Big Data analytics.
+My current interest is in Industrial IoT analytics.

 The 'soft' applicatons of Data Science, like advertising, are well established.